 Residential Appraisal Process – FAQs for Agents

 Looking for answers or clarification regarding the residential appraisal process?
-Following are frequently asked questions of the National Association of REALTORS® that will help you provide guidance to your clients about the appraisal process.
+Following are frequently asked questions of the National Association of REALTORS® that will help you provide guidance to your clients about the appraisal process, and there are professionals on property appraiser which can really help realtors.

-Q. Will the homebuyer receive a copy of the appraisal?
+Q. Will the seller receive a copy of the appraisal?

 A. Yes.
 The Equal Credit Opportunity Act (ECOA) requires creditors to automatically send a free copy of home appraisals and all other written valuations on the property after they are completed, regardless of whether credit is extended, denied, incomplete, or withdrawn.